Marek Jankulovski: Post playing career

-Shortly after announcing his retirement from professional football, Baník Ostrava said they appointed Jankulovski as their consultant.
-He also worked as a pundit for the UEFA Champions League coverage.
+Shortly after announcing his retirement from professional football, Baník Ostrava appointed Jankulovski as its consultant.
+He also worked as a pundit for the UEFA Champions League coverage on Czech channel Prima Cool.

-Having expressed interest in working for Baník Ostrava, Jankulovski was appointed as the club's sporting director on 18 June 2018.
+Having expressed interest in working for Baník Ostrava, Jankulovski was appointed as the club's sporting director on 11 June 2018.
 After two seasons at Baník Ostrava, he left his role as the club's sporting director on 13 July 2020.

 Personal life

-His father, Pando Jankulovski, is a Macedonian who emigrated to Czechoslovakia from Yugoslavia, while mother is Czech.
-In addition to speaking Czech, Jankulovski speaks Italian.
+His father, Pando Jankulovski, is a Macedonian who emigrated to Czechoslovakia from Yugoslavia, while his mother, Ludmila, is Czech.
+Jankulovski used an interpreter for Italian after moving to the country and was criticised by Italian media for his ability in the language ten years later.
 He is married to Jana Jankulovska and they have two daughters, Karolína and Kristýna.